clientIO/joint/SECURITY.md

 Please email security@client.io, and we will respond as quickly as possible.

-If the vulnerability is considered valid and accepted, a patch will be made for the latest jQuery version.
+If the vulnerability is considered valid and accepted, a patch will be made for the latest JointJS version.
 If the vulnerability is deemed invalid, no further action is required.